MicroEJ/docs/Trainings/gettingStartedIMXRT1170MultiSandbox.rst

       :align: center
       :scale: 70%

-- Click on :guilabel:`Next` button,
+- Click on :guilabel:`Next` button.
-- Fill the group of the artifact to publish in the :guilabel:`Group` field,
+- Fill the group of the artifact to publish in the :guilabel:`Group` field.
-- Fill the version of the artifact to publish in the :guilabel:`Version` field,
+- Fill the version of the artifact to publish in the :guilabel:`Version` field.
-- Select the project type in the drop-down list,
+- Select the project type in the drop-down list.
-- Select the :guilabel:`Application` project type,
+- Select the :guilabel:`Application` project type.
 - Click on :guilabel:`Finish` button:

    .. figure:: images/androidStudio/android-studio-create-project-03.png